WHAT IS A LETTER OF AUTHORITY (LOA)?

 Disclaimer: If you have dealt with an unscrupulous broker or consultancy; you may be unaware that depending on the clauses

 of the written or the verbal consent you have agreed to; they are legally able to enter you into any energy (or other) agreements that they wish.
-This can include a high unit rate (i.e. between 18p to 29p per kilowatt (kWh), a high standing charge (i.e. higher than £0.50 per day), and a long-term deal (between three to five years).
+This can include a high unit rate (i.e. between 18p to 36p per kilowatt (kWh), a high standing charge (i.e. higher than £0.50 per day), and a long-term deal (between three to five years).

 WHAT MAKES YOUR LETTER OF AUTHORITY (LOA) DIFFERENT?

-Our Due Diligence on every business we work with - to meet business needs and financial budgets;
+Enhanced Due Diligence on every business we work with - to meet business needs and financial budgets;

-Our Professional Standards (tied to Financial Conduct Authority)
+Professional Standards (tied to Financial Conduct Authority);

 Site List - if you have more than two sites in the United Kingdom;

-Signed Contract(s) with the authorized signature of the decision-maker or their representative
+Signed Contract(s) with the authorized signature of the decision-maker or their representative once our quotation has been agreed by return of email.

-Please send an email to email@example.com;
+Please email us at email@example.com;

 Write to Us at: 76 Hepscott Terrace, South Shields, Tyne and Wear, NE33 4TJ